 Ordered by hit rate, highest first.

-How to spot it: DNS provider error message mentions “CNAME and apex,” “CNAME flattening required,” or you have CNAME at root and MX records aren’t responding.
+How to spot it: the DNS provider error mentions “CNAME and apex,” “CNAME flattening required,” or you have a CNAME at the root and MX records suddenly don’t resolve.

 2. Followed two different documentation sources

-One source says use A, another says CNAME.
+One source says A, another says CNAME.
 You configured both for the same name.
-DNS provider may reject or accept silently with unpredictable behavior.
+The DNS provider may reject the second one or accept it silently with unpredictable resolution.

-How to spot it: DNS panel shows two records at the same name.
-Should be one or the other.
+How to spot it: the DNS panel shows two records at the same name.
+It should be one or the other, never both.

-3. Used A record where CNAME was needed
+3. Used an A record where a CNAME was needed

-Vercel apex requires A 76.76.21.21 — not CNAME.
-Some platforms support “ALIAS” or “ANAME” as a CNAME-like option at apex.
-If your DNS provider doesn’t, you must use A.
+Vercel’s apex requires A 76.76.21.21, not a CNAME.
+Some platforms accept ALIAS/ANAME (or CNAME flattening) as a CNAME-like option at the apex.
+If your DNS provider doesn’t offer one of those, you must use A.

-You migrated hosts.
-Old A record still there, new CNAME pointing elsewhere.
-DNS round-robins between them or picks one inconsistently.
+You moved hosts.
+The old A record is still there and a new CNAME points elsewhere.
+Resolvers round-robin between them or pick one inconsistently.

-How to spot it: Two records at the same name, pointing different places.
-Site sometimes loads new, sometimes old.
+How to spot it: two records at the same name pointing to different places; the site sometimes loads the new deployment, sometimes the old one.

-6. Used ANAME/ALIAS but DNS provider treats it as CNAME
+6. Used ANAME/ALIAS but the provider implements it as a real CNAME

 Shortest path to fix